blackfireio/player/README.rst

     default via Blackfire, you can disable it for some requests or scenarios by setting ``blackfire false``.

-Instead of using the ``--blackfire-env`` CLI option, you can also set the Blackfire environment in the scenario;
+Instead of using the ``--blackfire-env`` CLI option, you may set the Blackfire environment in the scenario;

 .. code-block:: blackfire